Cost & fees

 Refunds and cancellation

 A theory test cancellation gives you a full refund only if you give at least 3 full working days’ notice .
 DVSA counts Monday to Saturday as working days; Sundays and public holidays do not.
 Cancel inside that window and the £23 is forfeit.
-The practical test is stricter — it requires 10 full working days’ notice for a refund.
+The car practical test is stricter — it requires 10 full working days’ notice for a refund.
+Motorcycle, lorry and bus practical tests use the same 3 full working days as the theory test.

 In limited cases, DVSA will refund a short-notice cancellation: illness or injury, bereavement, a clashing school or college exam, or a stolen driving licence.
 Email theorycustomerservices@dvsa.gov.uk with the subject line “Unavoidable short notice cancellation” and attach evidence.